microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 85-88

-Speed up the original model with masks, note that `ModelSpeedup` requires an unwrapped model.
+Speedup the original model with masks, note that `ModelSpeedup` requires an unwrapped model.
 The model becomes smaller after speed-up, and reaches a higher sparsity ratio because `ModelSpeedup` will propagate the masks across layers.